 Fort William Historical Park in Thunder Bay tried to repel American invaders at the Battle for Fort William, an important fur-trade post.

 The U.S. Navy, which found its sea legs during the war, sent six ships to the western Great Lakes for Navy Weeks in Milwaukee and Chicago.

 And then it was over, until the next big anniversary.

-For an entertaining take on the war from the Canadian viewpoint, read “That Time We Beat the Americans.''
+For an entertaining take on the war from the Canadian viewpoint, read the Walrus magazine essay “That Time We Beat the Americans.''

 "To Canada’s good fortune, the post-Revolution U.S. Army was stacked with bunglers and officers past their prime,'' the author writes.
 "It might have taken Canada easily, if not for the miraculously systemic idiocy among the top brass.''

 One of the bunglers was Brigadier Gen. Zebulon Pike, the explorer who negotiated, more or less, the treaty that gave the United States much of modern-day Minneapolis and St. Paul.

 He died in 1813 in an explosion set by the British during the Battle of York.

 Last updated on July 31, 2019